Work Integrated Learning

 What to Expect

-ICHM’s Work Integrated Learning (WIL) process has been designed to ensure you leave your degree industry ready and able to hit the ground running.
-You should expect the following from your curated WIL experience:
+ICHM’s Work Integrated Learning (WIL) process has been designed to ensure students leave their degree industry ready and able to hit the ground running.
+Students should expect the following from their curated WIL experience:

 The ability to put into practice the skills and knowledge learnt during the on-campus semesters